sitoraalexander/19-employee-directory/README.md

 ### Check out the live app here: https://employee-directory-sa.herokuapp.com/

 ## !!!
 IMPORTANT!!!
-* If the link gives you an application error, plese refresh the pages and the app will work.
+* If the link gives you an application error, please refresh the pages and the app will work.

 ### Enjoy :)